unitaryfund/qrack/README.md

 (You might need to install the `add-apt-repository` tool first, through `apt` itself.)

 Otherwise, standardized builds are available on the [releases](https://github.com/unitaryfund/qrack/releases) page.
+(Operating system targets include Linux, Windows, and Mac, alongside WebAssmembly.
+Qrack source also builds for native Android and iOS.)

 If you're looking for [PyQrack](https://github.com/unitaryfund/pyqrack), know that the PyPi package has a self-contained Qrack release.
 (On Ubuntu, the PyPi package can be used, but it is **strongly recommended** that you instead install the `libqrack` or `libqrack-dev` packages from the PPA, as above, then install `main` branch PyQrack from source, which will use the Ubuntu `apt` packages.)